What is Django Admin and what is it used for?

 Django Urls.py

 As you can see in the image above, I have marked line 20 with a red rectangle.
-Here, the first parameter says what our URL is and the second parameter says that this URL will be the admin panel of our project.
+Here, the first parameter says what our URL is and the second parameter says that this URL will be the administration panel of our project.

 After running our server successfully, let's open our browser and go to this website http://127.0.0.1:8000/admin